Lehigh Valley International Airport: 21st century

 On May 26, 2016, Solar Impulse 2 (SI2), piloted by Bertrand Piccard, completed the 13th leg from Dayton, Ohio of the first around the world (43,041 km) fuel-less flight by this solar-powered plane with a landing at ABE.
 On June 11, 2016, André Borschberg began the 14th leg (ABE to JFK, which included a dramatic Statue of Liberty flyover).
 While at ABE, an open house was held for public viewing of the SI2 aircraft.

 The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2023–2027 categorizes Lehigh Valley International Airport as a small hub primary commercial service facility.
 In 2019 to 2023, the FAA categorized the airport as a "non-hub primary" and previous years it was categorized as a "small hub."

 After several years of falling passenger counts in the early 2000s, the airport has lately experienced a significant rebound in passenger totals due to it being an alternative to the comparatively congested Philadelphia International and Newark Liberty International airports, its facility improvements, a rapidly growing regional population, carrier expansions, especially Allegiant Air, and multiple new routes being added for popular destinations and major hubs across the country.

 In 2019, the airport was utilized by 911,970 passengers, which represented an increase of 15.01% over its use the previous year, in 2018.
 Much of this growth has been driven by Allegiant Airlines' expansion at the airport.

 One of the shortest scheduled jet flights in the contiguous U.S. operated between Lehigh Valley Airport (ABE) and Philadelphia International Airport (PHL).
 Piedmont Airlines operating as American Eagle regularly flew an Embraer ERJ-145 regional jet on the 55-mile route on behalf of American Airlines via a code sharing agreement.
 The average time in the air was 20 minutes.
 It was the shortest flight in the contiguous United States until 2017, when it was surpassed by United Express's San Francisco to Santa Rosa route in 2017, which had an average time in the air of 16 minutes.
 The ABE-PHL flights ended in 2020.

 In 2022, American announced the resumption of their ABE-PHL service, though instead of a plane, the "flights" would be operated by bus company Landline, and operate twice daily, though that has since increased to six times daily.

 As of 2024, the airport provides incoming and outgoing direct flights over Allegiant Air, American Airlines, Delta Air Lines, and United Airlines.
-In June 2024, the airport served 95,589 passengers, an increase of 17.1 percent over that of June 2023.
+In June 2025, the airport served 99,966 passengers, an increase of 1.40 over that of June 2024 following an increase of 17.4% from June 2023.

 In April 2024, Lehigh Valley International Airport was named the second-best small airport in the nation in a Newsweek readers poll.